 Where to stay

-There's really no way around paying what may seem like a lot for safe, comfortable and convenient accommodations in New York City, even in Brooklyn.
-That said, there are many reasonable (not cheap, but reasonable) and attractive options in the Borough Hall area, including boutique hotels that average around $300 nightly in high season, in super-modern accommodations complete with a hipster vibe that is so new Brooklyn.
+There’s really no way around paying what may seem like a lot for safe, comfortable and convenient accommodations in New York City, even in Brooklyn.
+That said, there are many reasonable (not cheap, but reasonable) and attractive options in the Borough Hall area, including boutique hotels that average between $300 and $400 nightly on weekends in high season, in super-modern accommodations complete with a hipster vibe that is so new Brooklyn.
 Some suggestions include the Nu Hotel, the Even Hotel and the just-opened Ace Brooklyn.
 More traditional yet still upscale is the Sheraton in Downtown Brooklyn, which often offers bargain rates.

-Lower rates can be found at budget chains, including Hampton Inn and Holiday Inn, as well as a Holiday Inn Express and Fairfield Inn & Suites, just outside the auspices of our Borough Hall triangle, in a neighborhood known as Gowanus.
+Even lower rates can be found at budget chains, including La Quinta by Wyndham, Hampton Inn and Holiday Inn, all in Downtown Brooklyn, as well as a Holiday Inn Express and a Fairfield Inn & Suites, just outside our Borough Hall triangle, in a neighborhood known as Gowanus.

-You might also consider checking out home-sharing sites such as Airbnb, where you can find studios or one-bedrooms in the area for less than $200 a night.
+You might also check out home-sharing sites such as Airbnb, where you can find studios or one-bedrooms in the area for less than $200 a night.

 Andrew Cotto is a writer and longtime Brooklyn resident.